psignoret/microsoft-graph-docs/api-reference/beta/api/defaultuserroleoverride-update.md

 #### Request

-The following request overrides the default User role to disable creating service principals.
+The following request overrides the default User role to remove users' default permission to create service principals.

 <!-- {
   "blockType": "request",